The Theatres of Winnipeg

 Portage Avenue Entrance which disappeared for the

-already existing Donald Street Entrance sometime prior to 1965.
+already existing Donald Street Entrance in 1964.

 Donald Street Entrance (1959)